-As of December 31, 2021, we operated 40 CRJ-900 aircraft under the American Capacity Purchase Agreement (the "American CPA").
+As of March 31, 2022, we operated 40 CRJ-900 aircraft under an Amended and Restated Capacity Purchase Agreement with American dated November 19, 2020 (as amended, the "American CPA").
 In exchange for providing passenger flight services, we receive a fixed monthly minimum amount per aircraft under contract plus certain additional amounts based upon the number of flights and block hours flown during each month.
 In addition, we may also receive incentives or incur penalties based upon our operational performance, including controllable on-time departure ("CD0") and controllable flight completion ("CCF") percentages.
 American also reimburses us for certain costs on an actual basis, including passenger liability and hull insurance and aircraft property taxes.
 Other expenses, including fuel and certain landing fees, are directly paid to suppliers by American.
-In addition, American also provides, at no cost to us, certain ground handling and customer service functions, as well as airport-related facilities and gates at American hubs and cities where we operate.
-The American CPA covers 40 CRJ-900 aircraft for a five-year term expiring on December 31, 2025.
+In addition, American also provides, at no cost to us, certain ground handling and customer service functions as well as airport-related facilities and gates at American hubs and cities where we operate.
+The American CPA expires on December 31, 2025.